Riemann surfaces of second kind and effective finiteness theorems

 A smooth (holomorphic, respectively) bundle is called isotrivial, if it has a finite covering by the trivial bundle.
-Finally, if all monodromy mapping classes of a smooth bundle are periodic, then the bundle is isotopic (equivalently, smoothly isomorphic) to an isotrivial bundle.
-Isotrivial holomorphic bundles are locally holomorphically trivial.
+If all monodromy mapping classes of a smooth bundle are periodic, then the bundle is isotopic (equivalently, smoothly isomorphic) to an isotrivial bundle.
+This can be seen by the same arguments as above.

 We explain now the notion of irreducible smooth $(\textsf{g},\textsf{m})$-bundles.
 It is based on Thurston's notion of irreducible surface homeomorphisms.
 Let $S$ be a connected finite smooth oriented surface.
 It is either closed or homeomorphic to a surface with a finite number of punctures.
 We will assume from the beginning that $S$ is either closed or punctured.